An atomic Coxeter presentation: General case

 An immediate consequence of Lemma~\ref{lem.maxcore} is: \begin{cor} Let $S$ be finitary and $J\subset S$.
 The core coset $\pcoset_J=W_{\con J} w_S W_J$ is the unique maximal element in $\coreJ{J}$. \end{cor}

 In a Coxeter group, multiplication by the longest element $w_0$ induces an anti-involution on the strong and weak Bruhat poset.
-Thus we have the same anti-involution on a Coxeter monoid, even though the $*$-multiplication by an element cannot induce an anti-involution.
-To define such anti-involutions directly in terms of the $*$-multiplication, we do as follows: Given $w\in W$, there is a unique element $x\in W$ satisfying $w.x=w_0$.
+The $*$-multiplication by an element cannot induce an anti-involution, but since a Coxeter monoid agrees with the Coxeter group as a set, we have the same anti-involution on a Coxeter monoid.
+To define such anti-involutions directly in terms of the $*$-multiplication, we do as follows.
+Given $w\in W$, there is a unique element $x\in W$ satisfying $w.x=w_0$.
 Letting $w\mapsto x$, we obtain an anti-involution on the left Bruhat order.
 Proposition~\ref{prop.w0-} is its atomic analogue.

-We first fix notation for the left and right Bruaht orders on $\SC$.
-The (weak) left Bruaht order is defined and denoted as
+We first fix notation for the left and right Bruhat orders on $\SC$.
+The (weak) left Bruhat order is defined and denoted as